rokudev/videoplayer-channel/README.md

   - Roku Deploy package for Atom: https://atom.io/packages/roku-deploy

 ## Features
+- All the assets used in the SDK1 VideoPlayer example can be used in this channel without any changes.
 - Replicates the UI and functionality of the SDK1 VideoPlayer example
   - Saves the position that the user left off at during the previous session
     - i.e. if you don't finish a video, you can resume at where you left off even if you restarted the channel.
+- Two task components (nodes that extend task) are used to demonstrate how to perform actions on a task thread.
+More specifically, (1) Url requests/responses and (2) reading/writing from registry can't be done in the render thread and must be done in a task thread.
+Both task components have fields in their interfaces to allow other components to interact with them.
+The fields include

 ## Directory Structure
 - **Components:** The Scene Graph components